User Guide (Latest)

 Use the following procedure to update the BMC firmware.

-2. Follow the instructions here: Update Your BMC Firmware.
+2. Follow the instructions here if your BMC version is older than the version below: Update Your BMC Firmware.

 Note